DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 3. Update the stack using template `https://datadog-cloudformation-template.s3.amazonaws.com/aws/forwarder/latest.yaml`.
 You can also replace `latest` with a specific version, such as `3.73.0.yaml`, if needed.
 Make sure to review the changesets before applying the update.

 If you encounter issues upgrading to the latest version, check the Troubleshooting section.

+### Upgrade an older version to +3.107.0
+Starting version 3.107.0 a new feature is added to enable Lambda function to store unforwarded events incase of exceptions on the intake point.
+Unforwaded events will be stored under a specific dir `retry/` in the same S3 bucket used to store tags cache.
+The same bucket can be used to store logs from several Lambda functions under unique subdirs.

 ### Upgrade an older version to +3.106.0
 Starting version 3.106.0 Lambda function has been updated to add a prefix to cache filenames stored in the S3 bucket configured in `DD_S3_BUCKET_NAME`.